Antonomasia3/lmao/Symbols.md

 * If ExplorerPatcher does not have built-in symbol information for the build you are running and it failed to gather symbol data (due to various reasons, like symbols not being available from Microsoft, the computer not being connected to the Internet etc), you will see output similar to this:

 ```
+Attempting to download symbol data; for now, the program may have limited functionality.
 [Symbols] Started "Download symbols" thread.
 [Symbols] Attempting to download symbols for unknown OS version 10.0.22000.348.
 [Symbols] Downloading to "C:\Users\root\AppData\Roaming\ExplorerPatcher\".